shaurya2612/TheCircle/README.md

 # The Circle
 A dating app which matches user based on their common friends.
-Made with React-Native, Redux, Firebase Realtime Database.
+Made with React-Native, Redux and Google's Firebase.

 ## Matching Demo
 <p align="middle">